ViewComponent/view_component/docs/CONTRIBUTING.md

 1. Configure and install the dependencies: `bundle`.
 1. Run Jekyll: `bundle exec jekyll serve`.
 1. Open the docs site at `http://127.0.0.1:4000/`.
-1. If making changes to the API, run `bundle exec rake docs:build` to generate `docs/api.md` from YARD comments.

 ### Style guidelines